Day 1. Arrival in Colorado

 Our tour starts in Denver, where we gather for a welcome dinner.
 Night in Denver.

-Next we head west, where we will spend the rest of the day at Cottonwood Canyon and environs.
-The canyon is located in the extreme southeast of Colorado and is home to a few species that are hard to find elsewhere in Colorado, such as Greater Roadrunner, Chihuahuan Raven and possibly Rufous-crowned Sparrow.
-Overnight at Granada.
+Next we head south, where we will spend the rest of the day at Cottonwood Canyon and environs.
+The canyon is located in the extreme southeast of the state and is home to a few species that are hard to find elsewhere in Colorado, such as Greater Roadrunner, Chihuahuan Raven and possibly Rufous-crowned Sparrow.
+Overnight at Holly.

 Day 4.
 Greater Prairie-Chicken lek